Foreskin restoration: Physical aspects

 A partially restored foreskin after four years of non-surgical restoration.
 The bottom left image shows a manual tugging technique.

 Restoration creates a functional facsimile of the prepuce, but specialized tissues removed during circumcision such as the preputial orifice, the ridged band, and the frenulum cannot be reclaimed.
 Surgical procedures exist to reduce the size of the opening once restoration is complete (as depicted in the image above), or it can be alleviated through a longer commitment to the skin expansion regimen to allow more skin to collect at the tip.

 The natural foreskin is composed of smooth dartos muscle tissue (called the peripenic muscle), large blood vessels, extensive innervation, outer skin, and inner mucosa.

 The process of foreskin restoration seeks to regenerate some of the tissue removed by circumcision, as well as provide coverage of the glans.
 According to research, the foreskin comprises over half of the skin and mucosa of the human penis.

-Partial restoration can confer benefits such as ease of masturbation and protection of the rim around the glans known as the corona.

 In a survey of foreskin restorers (the results of which were published in March 2023), 69 percent of respondents reported increased sexual pleasure and 25 percent reported improved relationships.